- Clubs must be affiliated to the L&RLCGA.

 - A side may be represented by one partner for all or any part of a game; all partners need not be present.
 An absent partner may join a game between holes, but not during play of a hole.
 [Rules of Golf 23.4].

-- Should the absent player in a team have the lowest handicap, her handicap is still taken into account when calculating the shot allowance for the other players (Rules of Golf - Intepretation 23.4/1)
+- Should the absent player in a team have the lowest Handicap Index, her Playing Handicap is still taken into account when calculating the shot allowance for the other players (Rules of Golf - Intepretation 23.4/1)

 - For the purposes of Rules of Golf 5-3a When to Start a Round the first game is due to commence at the agreed start time of the match.
 The second game is due to commence 10 minutes later and the third game 20 minutes after the start time of the match.